-Safeguarding biodiversity is not only linked to natural areas.
-There are many opportunities in cities and villages, along roads and railways, in canals and rivers, in urban fringe zones, and in agricultural areas.
+Safeguarding biodiversity is not only linked to preserving natural areas.
+There are many opportunities in cities and built up areas, along roads and railways, in canals and rivers, in urban fringe zones, and in agricultural areas.

-Biodiversity is often determined by the extent of human management.
-Whether biodiversity is afforded a prominent place in management depends on the other plans for an area, as well as the level of ambition.
-Our advisors help determine these factors, both for small and large areas.
-As a result, our advice is goal-oriented and practical.
+Biodiversity is often determined by the extent of human impacts on an area.
+Whether biodiversity is afforded a prominent place within a landscape depends on the planned uses for an area as well as the level of ambition.
+Our advisors help identify opportunities for increasing biodiversity in both large- and small-scale projects.
+Our advice is both goal-oriented and practical.